meganz/sdk/README.md

 will lead to unexpected results and loss of data.

 * No in-place versioning.
-Deleted remote files can be found in `//bin/SyncDebris`, deleted local files in a sync-specific hidden debris folder located in the local sync's root folder.
+Deleted remote files can be found in `//bin/SyncDebris` (only when syncing to the logged in account's own cloud drive - there is no SyncDebris facility on syncs to inbound shares), deleted local files in a sync-specific hidden debris folder located in the local sync's root folder.

 * No delta writes.
 Changed files are always overwritten as a whole, which